This page is about yarn and fiber.

 A little lighter than sport, socks are made mostly with this weight (surprised?).
 A lot of more lacey shawls and wraps are also made with this, as are many glove patterns.
 This is currently a very popular yarn weight.
 “Phouka” is a very traditional and sturdy washable sock yarn.
 “Insi” is a slightly heavier fingering weight yarn with some handspun character.
 Insi should be handwashed.
 (Note: If you want to google this, use “Fingering Yarn” or you may regret it)

 Laceweight (joked about as “frog hair”) is used… for lace!
-Shock and amazement, I know.
-I don’t currently dye a laceweight for the shop, but I have ready access to a lovely 50/50 Silk/Merino laceweight I can dye if you want.
+Shock and amazement, “Anansi” is the laceweight I currently dye for the shop, a lovely 50/50 Silk/Merino yarn with excellent softness and shine.
+This yarn should be washed gently by hand in cold water and dried by laying out.

 Note: There are some few knitters who prefer one weight to another on principle.